fstevens30/fstevens30/readme.md

 - I am interested in all things front-end :art:
 - I want to learn more about React and Swift :thought_balloon:
 - I am looking to collaborate on anything! :smile:
-- Currently living in Nelson, New Zealand :sun_with_face:
+- Currently living in Christchurch, New Zealand :sun_with_face:
-- I am planning to continue my education by getting my Bachelors in IT (Software Development) :school:

 ### Currently working on

 - Refining all of my larger projects.
-- Learning more about Python.
+- Learning more about Swift.
-- Refreshing my portfolio site.
-- A WordPress site for a local photographer.

 ![Flynn's GitHub stats](https://github-readme-stats.vercel.app/api?username=fstevens30&count_private=true&show_icons=true&theme=dracula&hide_border=true&card_width=300px)